 - Defending major financial institutions in securities class actions;

 - Defending a wind farm developer and operator in a class action involving purported neighborhood annoyances;

 - Acting for property owners in latent defect litigations;

 - Acting for landlords and lessees in commercial leasing litigations;

 - Acting for property owners in construction defect and defective work litigations involving construction contractors and professionals;

 - Acting for construction contractors in mortgage litigations;

-Mr. Lepage obtained a bachelor of laws (LL.
+Samuel obtained a bachelor of laws (LL.
 B.) from Université de Montréal where he participated in the renowned Laskin National Moot Court Competition in administrative law in 2013.
-During his undergraduate degree, Mr. Lepage also worked for Thémis, a prestigious legal publisher, under the leadership of Professor Didier Lluelles.
-He had the opportunity to participate in the updating of books on doctrine, such as the treatise called Droit des obligations by authors Lluelles and Moore.
+During his undergraduate degree, Samuel also worked for Thémis, a prestigious legal publisher, under the leadership of Professor Didier Lluelles.
+He had the opportunity to contribute in the updating of books on doctrine, such as the treatise Droit des obligations by authors Lluelles and Moore.

 He is also a contributing author to the fifth edition of Defending Class Actions in Canada, published by LexisNexis.